bazmonk/minibook-dual-accelerometer/README.md

   mode.

-- The userspace service (`angle-sensor`) evaluates accelerometer data to determine the hinge angle, and notifies the firmware appropreiately using the sysfs property exposed by the driver.
+- The userspace service (`angle-sensor`) evaluates accelerometer data to determine the hinge angle, and notifies the firmware appropriately using the sysfs property exposed by the driver.

 When the driver triggers a switch into or out tablet mode, the firmware disables